stratosphereips/StratosphereLinuxIPS/docs/detection_modules.md

-Slips considers an IP performing a vertical port scan if it scans 6 or more different destination ports
+Slips considers an IP performing a vertical port scan if it scans 6 or more different destination ports, either the connection was established or not established.

-We detect a scan every threshold.
-So we detect when there is 6, 9, 12, etc. destination ports per destination IP.
+We detect when there is 6, 9, 12, etc. scanned destination ports per destination IP.

 ### Horizontal port scans